Copyright © 2010 USS PUEBLO Veteran's Association. All rights reserved.

 Imprisoned : 6 weeks

-When the buses arrived at the first Pyongyang prison compound in the early morning hours of January 24th, the PUEBLO crew were separated into rooms as they filed into the building in Pongyang.
+When the buses arrived at the first Pyongyang prison compound in the early morning hours of January 24th, the PUEBLO crew were separated into rooms as they filed into the building.
 The heating system was off, bare light bulbs provided constant illumination (switches were in the hallway), the windows were covered, and the hallways were dim.
 The atmosphere was one of cold, pierced by yelling, stomping, pounding, and screaming.

 Anecdote: Sewer Trout

 A daily routine was established.
-Wake at 0600, turnips for breakfast, and again at 1400 and 2000 and in bed at 2200.
+Wake at 0600, turnips for breakfast, and again at 1400 and 2000 then in bed at 2200.
 In the rooms, a cup of water sat on a small table which had four chairs where the men sat during the entire day.
 The men were instructed not to speak to one another, to keep there heads down, and to stand at attention when a North Korean entered the room.
 Men in each room were marched to the bathroom twice a day.

 Anecdote: New Clothes